 - Edmonton, AB to Fort Smith: 1,365 km

 Road Conditions – NWT highways are all two lanes and well maintained.
 Highway 5 will lead you into Wood Buffalo National Park and on to Fort Smith.
 It is fully paved and suitable for cars, vans, trucks, and camper trailers.

-For safety and information about the winter road between Fort Chipewyan, Alberta and Fort Smith, NWT, check the Parks website.
+For safety and information about the winter road between Fort Chipewyan, Alberta and Fort Smith, NWT, check the regional government website.

 Driving distances from other communities, via the winter road through Wood Buffalo National Park:

 - Fort Chipewyan to Fort Smith: 228 km

 - Fort McMurray to Fort Smith: 499 km

 - Edmonton to Fort Smith: 955 km

 Air service to Fort Smith is provided by Northwestern Airlease, a local airline, offering scheduled flights to and from Yellowknife and Edmonton.